 Concatenation with other functions

-Building on the examples above, you can use concatenation, together with the row and subtotal functions to build a message like this: "Displaying X of Y records"
+Building on the examples above, you can use concatenation, together with the row and subtotal functions to build a message like this: "Displaying x of yrecords".
+Here, x represents the total record count, and y is the number of records currently visible, as seen below:

 The formula used is: